Tartus: Modern era

-On May 23, 2016, the Islamic State of Iraq and the Levant claimed responsibility for three suicide bombings at a bus station in Tartus, which had remained largely unaffected since the Syrian Civil War began in 2011.
+On May 23, 2016, the Islamic State of Iraq and the Levant claimed responsibility for three suicide bombings at a bus station in Tartus, which had remained largely unaffected since the Syrian Civil War began in 2011 and continues to remain that way, as a stronghold of the Government of Syria.
 Purportedly targeting Alawite gatherings, the bombs killed 48 people.
 In Jableh, similarly insulated, another four bombers killed over a hundred people.

+On December 15, 2024, Israeli Air Forces bombed the coastal city and its vicinity in an offensive which targeted military facilities following the fall of the Assad regime.
+At 11:49 pm, a 3.1 earthquake which might have been caused by the explosions was reported with its epicenter about 28 km off the coast of Banias, according to seismic sensors in the region.
+The Syrian Observatory for Human Rights has reported that the strikes were "some of the heaviest in the region since 2012".

 Geography

 The city lies on the eastern coast of the Mediterranean Sea bordered by the Syrian Coastal Mountain Range to the east.
 Arwad, the only inhabited island on the Syrian coast, is located a few kilometers off the shore of Tartus.
 Tartus occupies most of the coastal plain, surrounded to the east by mountains composed mainly of limestone and, in certain places around the town of Souda, basalt.

 Climate

-Tartus has a Mediterranean climate (Köppen (Csa) with mild, wet winters, hot and dry summers, and short transition periods in April and October.
-The hills to the east of the city create a cooler climate with even higher rainfall.
+Tartus has a Mediterranean climate (Köppen (Csa) with mild, wet winters, hot and humid summers, and short transition periods in April and October.
+The hills to the east of the city create a cooler climate with higher rainfall.
 Tartus is known for its relatively mild weather and high precipitation compared to inland Syria.